timothyjames-code/codewars/README.md

 # codewars

-This is all of my 8 kyu code wars challanges for JS.
+This is all of my code wars challenges for JS.